INITIATIVEs

 BUSINESS DAMAGE ASSESSMENT SURVEY

-The State of Florida has opened the Business Damage Assessment Survey for Hurricane Helene.
+The State of Florida has opened the Business Damage Assessment Survey for Hurricane Helene & Hurricane Milton.
 Please take a moment to complete the survey.
 Completing the survey helps to ensure the appropriate services are available during recovery.

 UPDATES FROM THE CITY